roopereku/autoglue/docs/design.md

 Entities should override the following functions from `ag::Entity`:

 - To give users easy access to the string representation of the entity type, `ag::Entity::getTypeString()` should be overridden.
-- To let `ag::BindingGenerator` generate any given entity without having to check its type, `ag::Entity::generate(ag::BindingGenerator&)` should be overridden.
+- To let `ag::BindingGenerator` generate any given entity without having to check its type, `ag::Entity::onGenerate(ag::BindingGenerator&)` should be overridden.
 This will be invoked upon an entity being generated and an entity can call desired functions from `ag::BindingGenerator` through the passed object among other code that may be needed.

 ## Generators